thegr8khalee/OwlLingO/README.md

 ## License

-This project is licensed under the Propriety License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the PROPRIETARY LICENSE - see the [LICENSE](LICENSE.txt) file for details.